Kazusa42/Project1/README.md

 ### Ver 2.0, update on 06/10/2022
 1. Re-clustering anchor shapes based on cropped DOTA v1.0.
 2. Add "AttentionNeck" structure.
 (Also named as "TransNeck")
+3. Del some un-use backbone.

+## AttentionNeck (TransNeck)
+1. The _depthwise_ convolution in bottleneck provides a kind of __attention-like mechanism__.
+2. Why not just use pure MHSA structure?
+3. Here comes the _AttentionNeck_, replace the depthwise convolution in bottleneck by a MHSA structure.

 ## Code Structure
 1. "./nets" contains several backbone structures.